IvSan/bol.com_assessment/README.md

 While making the test please take the following points into consideration:

 - Readability and comprehensibility of the code (Clean code)
-- Testing your solution (e.g Unit testing)
+- Testing your solution (e.g. Unit testing)
 - Conscious design/technical decisions

 As the purpose of this exercise is to gain insights into how you approach building software, we do not need you to deliver a finished product with the complete UI.
-It should be something you feel comfortable presenting to us and you should be able to explain the choices you've made along the way.
+It should be something you feel comfortable presenting to us, and you should be able to explain the choices you've made along the way.

 It should take you approximately 6-8 hours to deliver a solution, but feel free to